Stanisz96/SED/Lab_02/README.md

 ## EXERCISE 3: "NAIVE BAYES"
->here add short description what is Naive Bayes

 To perform classifier _Naive Bayes_ is used function from _Sklearn_ `GaussianNB()`.
 On created object with this function is used method `partial_fit()` which return incremental fit on a batch of samples<sup> _[[4]]_</sup>&nbsp;.